annhilati/annhilati/README.md

 Hi 👋 My name is Annhilati
 ==========================

-Minecraft Pack developer with a penchant for mathematics (that's why sometimes Python)
+Minecraft Pack developer with a penchant for mathematics <br> (that's why sometimes Python)
 --------------------------------------------------------------------------------------

 * 🌍  I'm based in Germany